Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 AGAIN Kiooeht for StSLib (https://github.com/kiooeht/StSLib), because it helps a lot for modding :)

-GK (https://github.com/erasels), the patron of Simplicity and Less Text Lines, as pointing many, MANY times that relic descriptions with 5 lines were no good.
+GK (https://github.com/erasels), the patron of Simplicity and Less Text Lines, as pointing many, MANY times that relic descriptions could be smaller/simpler/polished.

 The-Evil-Pickle, for the [Replay The Spire](https://github.com/The-Evil-Pickle/Replay-the-Spire) save/load code, it was the basis of the one used at this mod.